gnimelf/Employee-Tracker/README.md

 1. Download or clone repo
 2. Install nodejs https://nodejs.org/en/download/
 3. Run npm i in terminal while under the repo directory
+4. Create a .env file in the root of this project folder and then add following to it:
+    - DB_USERNAME = '[an admin user]'
+    - DB_PASSWORD = '[that users password]'

 ## Usage

 * Run `node index.js` to start application